 - 1/4 Cup ghee (clarified butter)

-Take milk in a heavy bottomed pan, add the cardamom powder.
+- Take milk in a heavy-bottomed pan, add the cardamom powder and saffron strands.
 Boil on low flame.
 Keep on stirring at regular intervals.

-Once the milk is reduced to half the original amount add the lotus seed powder and saffron milk.
+- Once the milk is reduced to half the original amount add the foxnut powder and dry fruits powder.
 Stir to combine nicely.